Crockpot Corned Beef

 - Skill Level: Easy

-- No veggies.
-Again, breaking from tradition here, but I cook my corned beef in the crockpot on its own so that I have the flexibility to prepare and serve any sides I like.
+- Versatile.
+Again, breaking from tradition here, but I cook my crock pot corned beef on its own, without veggies.
+It offers the flexibility to prepare and serve any sides I like.
 In my Make it a Meal section below, you’ll see some of my favorites.
-This also makes it versatile to serve for other occasions or use up leftovers!
-Not to mention, you can avoid battles with picky eaters (or my not usually picky kids who happen to not like “vegetables cooked in meat juice”).
+This also makes the beef ready to serve for other occasions or using up leftovers!

-- Quick to assemble.
-Without a lot of ingredients to prep and chop, you can easily toss this into the slow cooker even on frantic mornings so you can come home to a hearty and delicious meal any day of the year!
+- Minutes to prep.
+Without ingredients to prep and chop, you can easily toss the corned beef into the slow cooker, even on frantic mornings.
+Come home to a hearty and delicious meal any day of the year!

-Because corned beef brisket comes already cured, you really only need 2 ingredients – one being the brisket itself!
-Here’s the breakdown, with the full amounts and step-by-step instructions in the recipe card further down in the post:
+Because corned beef brisket comes already cured, you really only need two ingredients, one being the brisket itself!
+Find the full amounts and step-by-step instructions in the recipe card further down in the post.

 - Corned Beef Brisket: Often found in a vacuum-sealed package in your local grocery store.
-I use the brisket that has already been cured, that comes with a packet of pickling spice.
-Check that your brand is gluten free, if needed.
+I use the brisket that has already been cured, which comes with a packet of pickling spice.
+Check that your brand is gluten-free, if needed.

 - Hard Cider: One 12 oz. bottle.
-Not to be mistaken for apple ale, which is not gluten free.
-Common brands of cider that are gluten free are Strongbow, Angry Orchard, Bold Rock, Stella Artois, and Woodchuck.
+Not to be mistaken for apple ale, which is not gluten-free.
+Common brands of gluten-free cider are Strongbow, Angry Orchard, Bold Rock, Stella Artois, and Woodchuck.
 If you don’t cook with alcohol, apple juice or sparkling cider are both options, but replace a quarter to half with chicken broth to cut the sweetness.

 Which Cut of Beef Should I Use?